pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_get_enterprise.md

----
-# metadata #
-title:  pachctl auth get enterprise
+## pachctl auth get enterprise

-description: "Get the role bindings for the enterprise server"
+Get the role bindings for the enterprise server
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth-get
-cliGlossary:  a
----

 ### Synopsis